jeffoconnorau/AGMPowerCLI/UsageExamples.md

 There are many parameters that may need to be supplied:
 ```
--appid           The application ID of the source VMWare VM or System State you want to mount.
+-appid           The application ID of the source VMWare VM you want to mount.
 If you use this you don't need to specify an image ID or imagename.
 It will use the latest image of that application.
--appname         The application name of the source VMWare VM or System State you want to mount.
+-appname         The application name of the source VMWare VM you want to mount.
 This needs to be unique.
 If you use this you don't need to specify an image ID or imagename.
 It will use the latest image of that application.
 -imageid         You need to supply either the imageid or the imagename or both (or specify -appid instead to get the latest image).
 To avoid using this, you can specify -appid or -appname instead
 -imagename       You need to supply either the imageid or the imagename or both (or specify -appid instead to get the latest image).
 To avoid using this, you can specify -appid or -appname instead
 -srcid           Learn this with Get-AGMLibCredentialSrcID.
 You need to use the correct srcid that matches the appliance that is going to run the mount.